 R (1)

-Tungsten and Tungsten Wire
+Tungsten and Tungsten Wire-Conflict-Free Mineral Procurement Policy.

 Tungsten is one of the so-called refractory metals, along with molybdenum, niobium, rhenium, and tantalum.
 These materials are known primarily for their high melting points.